The Villa Solana Home

-What started as two days a week turned into everyday, and more and more children began to come.
-Eventually the parents, who had never had the opportunity to go to school, also began asking if they could attend.
-The one room schoolhouse eventually grew to 25 students from the ages of 4 to 40 and the Escuelita La Baliza was born.
+What started as two days a week turned into every day, and more children began to come.
+Eventually, the parents, who had never had the opportunity to go to school, also began asking if they could attend.
+The one-room schoolhouse eventually grew from 4 to 40, and the Escuelita La Baliza was born.

-Today the Escuelita continues to school the underprivileged children in the neighborhood as well as the boys that live on the property.
+Today the Escuelita continues to school the underprivileged children in the neighborhood and the boys that live on the property.
 The school is dedicated to helping children that have had little or no education.
 They are taught in an accelerated manner with the goal of getting them up to the appropriate level of education for their age.
-With the one-on-one attention that they receive and their appreciation for the opportunity to study, the students that have later transferred into the local schools have been at the top of their class.
+With the one-on-one attention that they receive and their appreciation for the opportunity to study, the students that have later transferred to the local schools have been at the top of their class.

-Our continued hope is that with a proper education and a strong faith in Christ, our students will be equipped to pursue other options despite their impoverished beginnings.
+Our hope is that with proper education and strong faith in Christ, our students will pursue other options despite their impoverished beginnings.

 La Baliza Life Navigation School

-A large percentage of children raised in institutionalized care in the United States end up as delinquents, homeless or in jail.
-Though the numbers are shockingly high in the US, without benefit of the safety net of social structures, Latin American youth fare even worse.
-This is why Niños de la Luz has decided to open the La Baliza (The Light Beacon) Life Navigation School for Youth.
+A large percentage of children raised in institutionalized care in the United States end up as delinquents, homeless, or in jail.
+Though the numbers are shockingly high in the US, without the benefit of the safety net of social structures, Latin American youth fare even worse.
+This is why Niños de la Luz opened the La Baliza (The Light Beacon) Life Navigation School for Youth.
 NDLL has seen how desperately their own boys need basic life skills and after much research, has found that many organizations working with street kids lack the staff and funds to provide these skills.

 The Life Navigation School helps youth plot a course for their life adventure so that they can step into the unknown with more assurance.
-Our staff focuses on discipling, guiding and equipping these kids for successful integration into independent living.
+Our staff focuses on disciplining, guiding, and equipping these kids for successful integration into independent living.
 The goal of La Baliza is to give former street kids from various institutions a chance to look to the future with excitement and not apprehension, and to view their future as an adventure just waiting to be lived out.
-But they’re going it alone and this weighs heavily on their minds.
-It’s essential that they first discover who God is: their father, their provider, their ￼hope.
+But they’re going it alone, and this weighs heavily on their minds.
+It’s essential that they first discover who God is: their father, their provider, and their hope.
 By experiencing faith, the boys will learn that there is no need to fear as long as they look to God as their ultimate provider and friend.

 How will La Baliza equip these young men?